i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 To provide domain separation for the various uses of signatures, we will use the BLAKE2b personalization feature.
-The following applies to both new signature types.

 All uses of BLAKE2b signatures will use a 16-character personalization string.
 Any new uses must be added to the table here, with a unique personalization.